 Thomas Edison once said that genius is 10% inspiration and 90% perspiration.
-Anyone who really wants to achieve a goal has to set his or her mind to it and work at it.
+Anyone who wants to achieve a goal has to set his or her mind to it and work at it.
 Ambition and hard work must begin in schools and classrooms.
 Students must not be allowed to be lazy, and they should be required to complete all assignments on time.
 Pupils should also work up to their abilities.
 A good teacher will get his students ambitiously to work hard by offering them rewards.
 These rewards would include comments such as "excellent" or "nicely done" on tests and assignments.
 They also would include recognition for being number one in the class or getting the highest grade on a test.
 A teacher can do this by announcing the highest achieving student in class or by posting their names on the classroom bulletin board, for example, as being the student of the month.

 4. Curiosity and Asking Questions

 Curiosity is a desirable characteristic that is missing from many students.
 There are just too many pupils who accept everything they hear or read and don't question its veracity.
 Many students have never learned how to ask questions to find out more about a topic they are studying.
 A good wise teacher will run a student-centered classroom and teach inductively.
 A Socratic method should be used to lead students to ask questions to get their answers.